-Keep in mind that mindfulness canont be a skill that is mastered, It is in fact a skill that is ever evolving and improves with practice.
+Keep in mind that mindfulness canont be a skill that is mastered, It is in fact a skill that is ever evolving and improve (growth mindset)s with practice.

 Here are some social-emotional learning activities for kids to help with mindfulness and self-awareness.

 This post may contain affiliate links.
 Full disclosure here.

 Want to learn how to get your kids to listen without nagging, yelling or losing control?

 –>check out this free parenting class<–

 When your child is acting whiny or is having a hard day, try some of these social emotional learning activities.
 You can try some when they are in their moment of frustration, or after they have become more calm, whatever works best for your child.
 I know for one of my kids, I cannot do anything with him until he calms down.

 Practicing breathing exercises is a great way to get centered and connected for kids.
 If your child is having a hyper moment, an angry moment or is frustrated with something, simple breathing techniques can be your saviour.